Joyful invitation to faith

 Returning from exile, the Jews were suppressed by their pagan overlords.
 This made praising YHWH an act of defiance.
 This psalm uses the Exodus, Israel’s signature story, to exalt YHWH.
 And it does so with playful pugnacity, by ridiculing the river, sea, and mountains and then calling the whole earth to submit to the omnipotent God who cares for his people.

-Instead of saying what terrified the waters and made the mountains quake, the psalmist taunts the natural formations, leaving them mute before her taunts.* She also brings us on stage as we join her taunting and relish the resultant silence.
-Only when the earth is commanded to tremble do we see what overwhelmed it in the Exodus.
-But since these were Israel’s best-known stories, the psalmist’s audience knew the secret all along, the dramatic irony making her jibes livelier and more fun.
+Instead of saying what terrified the waters and made the mountains quake, the psalmist taunts the natural formations, leaving them mute before her taunts.* She also lets us in on the joke as we join her taunting and relish the resultant silence.
+Only when the earth is commanded to tremble do we see what overwhelmed it in the Exodus and why the psalm begins by praising YHWH.[1]
+But since these stories were Israel’s best-known stories, the psalmist’s hearers knew the secret all along, dramatic irony making her jibes livelier and more fun.

 Prayer: